article · Certification difficulty & pass rates

 Is the Cloud+ passing score the same thing as a pass rate?

 No. A passing score is the score a candidate must reach.
 A pass rate is the share of candidates who pass.
-This rewrite does not publish a Cloud+ passing-score value because the current structure row used here has no supported passing-score note.
+CompTIA publishes a Cloud+ passing score of 750 on a 100-900 scale for CV0-004; that is a score standard, not the share of candidates who pass.

 What Cloud+ facts are source-backed here?

-The current seed supports CV0-004, maximum 90 questions, 90 minutes, mixed multiple-choice and performance-based format, review-only domain weights, 399 USD exam-fee context, no prerequisite stated, and 2 to 3 years of recommended systems administrator or cloud engineer experience.
+The cited official sources support CV0-004, maximum 90 questions, 90 minutes, mixed multiple-choice and performance-based format, the objective-domain weights, 399 USD exam-fee context, no prerequisite stated, and 2 to 3 years of recommended systems administrator or cloud engineer experience.
+Confirm the current figures on the official page before relying on them.

 Is CompTIA Cloud+ hard?